Policy

 3.

-form and instructions to complete the transfer of the appropriate payroll and
+instructions to complete the transfer of the appropriate payroll and claims.
+If

-claims.
-If the successor filed an Application for Ohio Workers’ Compensation
+the successor filed an Application for Ohio Workers' Compensation Coverage (U-3) and

-completed the Business purchase/Associated policy information section, a U-118
+completed the Purchase/Sale & Policy affiliations section, a U-118 may not

 a.